segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Analytics.js 2.0, the latest version Segment's Javascript source, enables you to send your data to any tool without having to learn, test or use a new API every time.

+> note ""
+> Analytics.js 2.0 is available to Segment customers subject to the terms of the subscription agreement between Segment and the customer, and is not available as an open-source project.

 ## Benefits of Analytics.js 2.0

 The Analytics.js 2.0 Beta provides two key benefits over the previous version.

 ### Performance

-Analytics.js 2.0 provides a reduction in page load time, which improves overall site performance.
+Analytics.js 2.0 provides a reduction in page load time, which improves site performance.
 Its package size is **~70%** smaller than the previous Analytics.js.

 > info ""
-> There are many factors that impact page load time, including page weight, network conditions, and hosting locations.
+> Many factors impact page load time, including page weight, network conditions, and hosting locations.

 ### Developer experience